 Nasopharyngeal cancer is a rare condition that starts in the nasopharynx, the upper part of your throat behind the nose.
 Understanding this cancer is crucial for early detection and treatment.
 Here, we address some commonly asked questions about it.

 Nasopharyngeal cancer is a type of cancer that occurs in the nasopharynx, a region that connects the back of your nose to your throat and helps with breathing and speech.
-It is part of a group of tumors referred to as head and neck cancers.
+It is part of a group of tumours referred to as head and neck cancers.

 While the exact cause is not entirely known, several factors increase the risk, including Epstein-Barr virus infections, genetic predisposition, consumption of certain preserved foods, and exposure to wood dust or formaldehyde.